ashasmushtaque-boop/Intership-task-1/README.md

 └── README.md                                   # Project documentation
 Author
-Created as a data visualization project for exploring the Iris dataset.# Intership-task-1 Exploring and Visualizing a Simple Dataset
+Created as a data visualization project for exploring the Iris dataset.# Intership-task-1 Exploring and Visualizing a Simple Dataset.
 **4. Author**
 Ashas Mushtaque